-→ An overview of the Torture Victim Protection Act
+An overview of the Torture Victim Protection Act

-Adopted in 1991, the TPVA allows U.S. and foreign nationals to sue in federal court for redress from perpetrators of torture or extrajudicial executions, including those carried out outside the U.S. The TPVA does not replace the ATS, but complements it.
-On the one hand, the TPVA's scope is more limited than that of the ATS because only acts of torture and extrajudicial executions can be litigated under the TPVA.
-On the other hand, the TPVA extends the scope of the ATS, in that it accords the right to sue not only to foreigners, but to U.S. citizens as well.
-However, as the U.S. Supreme Court recently clarified, only natural persons are subject to liability under the TVPA.
-It can therefore only be used to sue corporate officers, but not corporations.
+Adopted in 1991, the TVPA allows US and foreign nationals to sue in federal court for redress from perpetrators of torture or extrajudicial executions, 6 including those carried out outside the US The TVPA does not replace the ATCA, but complements it.
+On the one hand, the TVPA's scope is more limited than that of the ATCA because only acts of torture and extrajudicial executions are litigable under the TVPA.
+On the other hand, the TVPA extends the scope of the ATCA, in that it accords the right to sue not only to foreigners but to US citizens as well.
+7

-1. Applying the ATS to private individuals and multinational corporations
+1. Applying the ATCA to private individuals and multinational corporations

-The application of the ATS for violations of international human rights law is the culmination of a long process of evolution.
-In the initial years since its rebirth as a vehicle for bringing human rights cases, the ATS was invoked and applied in situations involving human rights violations committed by persons acting under color of law as public officials (see Filártiga v.
+The application of the ATCA for violations of international human rights law is the culmination of a long process of evolution.
+Initially, the ATCA applied only in situations involving human rights violations committed by persons acting under color of law as public officials (see Filártiga v.
 Peña-Irala).
-The ATS's scope was subsequently extended to cover violations committed by individuals acting outside any official capacity (see Kadić v.
-Karadžić).
-The application of the ATS to tort actions brought in the U.S. against multinational corporations for violations of human rights committed abroad is more recent and will be discussed below in detail. (see, e.g., Wiwa and Unocal)
+The ATCA's scope was subsequently extended to cover violations committed by individuals acting outside any official capacity (see Kadic v.
+Karadzic), which subsequently led to the application of the ATCA to tort actions brought in the US against multinational corporations for violations of human rights committed abroad.